 If you see a suspected case of Dutch elm disease, please report it.
 You can also attach a photograph:

 Vigilance and prompt action by the Dutch elm disease control team is the only way of limiting the spread of this disease.

 What to look out for

 During summer and early autumn, infected trees can be identified by yellowing and shrivelled leaves.
-Towards the tips of infected branches, the leaves will be brown as the infection gradually spreads.
+Towards the tips of infected branches, the leaves will be brown as the infection gradually spreads down the infected branch.

 The Forestry Commission website has information, including how to diagnose the disease: